gabriella-martin/Political-News/README.md

 In today's world, it's easy to become engulfed solely in our own political beliefs and viewpoints.
 This can lead to a lack of understanding and empathy towards those who hold different political views.
 With political polarization on the rise, it's becoming increasingly important to strive for greater political literacy and a more nuanced understanding of the issues we face.

 This app seeks to challenge and broaden people's perspectives on political issues by presenting them with multiple viewpoints on the same topic.
 By exposing users to different ways of thinking and reasoning, the app aims to help reduce the effects of confirmation bias and encourage more open-minded and empathetic discussions of political issues.

-In a time of political polarization, where the media and social media algorithms tend to reinforce our preexisting beliefs, this app represents an important step towards greater political diversity and a more nuanced understanding of the world.
+In a time of political polarization, where the media and social media algorithms tend to reinforce our preexisting beliefs, this app aims to serve a more nuanced understanding of the world and its different issues.

 #### What is confirmation bias?